mghpcc-projects/user_level_slurm_reservations/README.md

 time at which the ```hil_reserve``` command is run.
 This is because reservations are created by the ```slurmctld``` prolog and epilog and the ULSR periodic monitor only when the requested resources become available and the job is scheduled for execution.

-Thus the reservation start times may be substantially different from the time-of-day at which the ```srun``` command is invoked.
+## Resource Sharing

+Nodes placed in a Slurm HIL reservation are marked as exclusive and may not be shared among users.

 ## Two-Screen Management Model

 All HIL nodes are known, by common names, to the Slurm management functions and to the HIL management functions.
-The nodes exist in both the Slurm partition and the HIL partition simultaneously, in advance of any reservation and release operations.
+The nodes must exist in both the Slurm partition and the HIL partition simultaneously, in advance of any ULSR reservation and release operations.

-In the Slurm domain and more specifically in a Slurm partition, nodes marked with the ```HIL``` property and perhaps otherwise designated by system administration may be thought of as either available for loan to HIL, or actually on loan to a HIL and either available for use in a HIL end user project, or in use in a HIL end user project:
+In the Slurm domain and, more specifically, in a Slurm partition nodes marked with the ```HIL``` property and perhaps otherwise designated by system administration may be thought of as either available 'for loan' to HIL, or actually 'on loan' to a HIL.
+They are either available for use in a HIL end user project, or are in use in a HIL end user project:

-  * Nodes which have been placed in a Slurm HIL reservation may be considered as on loan to HIL.
-They may exist in the HIL free pool or be allocated to a HIL project and a HIL end user.
+  * Nodes which have been placed in a ULSR reservation may be considered as 'on loan' to HIL.
+In the HIL domain they may exist in a reserved HIL project, the HIL free pool, or in HIL end user project.

-  * Nodes which are not in a Slurm HIL reservation, but which are marked with the ```HIL``` property, may be considered as available for loan to HIL instance.
+  * Nodes which are not in a ULSR reservation, but which are marked with the ```HIL``` property, may be considered as available for loan to HIL end user.
 They do not reside in the HIL free pool, but reside in a special HIL project.
-This project is referred to as the 'Slurm project' or the 'Slurm loaner project'.
+This project is referred to as the 'ULSR project' or the 'ULSR loaner project'.

-Once a Slurm server node has been placed in a Slurm HIL reservation through the use of ```hil_reserve```, it may be necessary for the HIL end user to run HIL management commands to cause the server node to fully participate in a HIL user project.
-This requirement may be interpreted as consistent with a 'two-screen' management model.
+Once a Slurm node has been placed in a ULS reservation through the use of ```hil_reserve```, it is necessary for the HIL end user to run HIL management commands to cause the server node to fully participate in a HIL user project.
+The decription of these commands is beyond the scope of this document.
+Nevertheless, this requirement may be interpreted as consistent with a 'two-screen' management model.